Advance your career through an internship or training opportunity in the United States!

 What We Offer

-As a J-1 Exchange Visitor Program sponsor, Cultural Vistas is responsible for administering exchange programs in compliance with the U.S. Department of State’s public diplomacy goals and visa requirements.
+As an Exchange Visitor Program sponsor, Cultural Vistas is responsible for administering exchange programs in compliance with the U.S. Department of State’s public diplomacy goals and visa requirements.

 Once individuals secure an internship or training opportunity or host companies identify individuals they wish to bring to the United States, our staff provides assistance and services to both parties.